Ransomware attacks on Android, Linux and MacOS systems

 Cyber security has been the top priority this year as a large amount of crypto attack was reported on different devices and OS across the world.
 Organization in the United States has been approaching the cyber security experts to know how infrastructure can be protected from these breaches.
 Based on all the happening this year, security analyst has analyzed how the trend will be in the coming year 2018 with regards to cyber attack.

 We have seen how Ransomware is getting smarter and as the patches are released for the OS they go a step ahead and find a way to exploit more vulnerabilities.
 This year saw WannaCry take on its position by pushing out ransomware ‘Cerber’.
 The new one is more advanced and has nearly 50 percent of the target.
+So, it’s important to know everything about ransomware removal and best ransomware Protection and how to stop ransomware.

 The time when most companies were busy fixing their infrastructure with the latest of patches and security was in May 2017, when WannaCry hit the cyber world.
 Then came NotPetya, in August which further damage the already patched environment.